 • Financial Aid Family Profiles

 The family profiles shown here are based on actual student financial aid applicants for the 2014-2015 year.
 They do not address complex issues such as assets or family businesses.
-Your aid package is dependent upon multiple factors, including application materials and supplemental documents, as required.
+Your aid package is dependent on multiple factors, including application materials and supplemental documents, if required.

 Every family situation is different.
 You may receive more or less aid than shown in these examples.

-We recommend that you use the U-M Net Price Calculator for a more individualzed estimate.
+We recommend that you use the U-M Net Price Calculator for an individual estimate.

 Some definitions and types of financial aid to consider as you view this information or use the U-M Net Price Calculator:

-- Estimated/Expected Family Contribution (EFC): This is the amount a family is expected to pay based on analysis of a family's income, assets and other variables.
-This cost can by covered by parent assets, federal PLUS loans, private loans or other types of assistance for which parents or students may qualify.
+- Expected Family Contribution (EFC): This is the amount a family is expected to pay based on analysis of a family's income, assets and other variables.
+This cost can by covered by parent assets, federal PLUS loans, private loans or other types of assistance.
 We use information from both parents, regardless of marital status, when considering eligibility for U-M grants.

 If you are a dependent undergraduate or family member, we recommend that you calculate an estimate of the cost to attend the University of Michigan and the financial aid you may receive using our U-M Net Price Calculator.